SUBSCRIBE TO OUR FREE NEWSLETTER

 "[L]imited evidence" exists to show the herbicide can cause non-Hodgkins lymphoma in humans and additional "convincing evidence" that it can cause other forms of cancer in both rats and mice.
 Researchers noted that glyphosate has been found in the blood and urine of agricultural workers, showing the chemical has been absorbed by the bodies of those who work most with it.

-The new policy reportedly came in response to French consumer protection group Consommation Logement Cadre de vie (CLCV) asking French and European officials to prohibit the sale of glyphosate-based products to amateur gardeners, according to Agence France-Presse.
+The new policy reportedly came in response to the French consumer protection group Consommation Logement Cadre de vie (CLCV) asking French and European officials to prohibit the sale of glyphosate-based products to amateur gardeners, according to Agence France-Presse.

-In addition to its ban on Roundup, the health ministry also said it would only allow the sale of phytosanitary products, which are used to control plant diseases, through "intermediary or a certified vendor" starting January 2018.
+In addition to its ban on Roundup, the health ministry also said it would only allow the sale of phytosanitary products, which are used to control plant diseases, through an "intermediary or a certified vendor" starting January 2018.

-Bill Freese, science policy analyst at the Center for Food Safety, told Common Dreams that it was important to note that France only banned the use of Roundup for homeowners, rather than the agricultural sector.
+Bill Freese, science policy analyst at the Center for Food Safety, told Common Dreams that it was important to note that France only banned the use of Roundup for homeowners rather than the agricultural sector.
 "CFS supports France's prudent decision to prohibit homeowner use of glyphosate, given both the World Health Organization's finding that glyphosate is probably carcinogenic to humans and the deceptive claims about its supposed safety," Freese said.
 "However, the great majority of glyphosate use is in agriculture, driven by genetically engineered, glyphosate-resistant crops.
 'Next-generation' GE crops resistant to 2,4-D, dicamba and other chemicals will dramatically increase use of multiple herbicides.
 We must move agriculture away from pesticide-intensive GMOs towards sustainable weed control that eliminates or greatly reduced use of weed-killers."

 Mary Ellen Kustin, senior policy analyst at the Environmental Working Group, added that the U.S. should take its cues from France.
 "By banning glyphosate from garden centers, the French government is taking steps to protect its citizens," she told Common Dreams.
 "In the U.S., most glyphosate is sprayed on farmland--roughly 280 million pounds annually.
 Blanketing genetically engineered [GMO] crops with glyphosate accounts for the vast majority of the toxic herbicide's agricultural use.
 But without requiring labels on GMO foods similar to labeling laws in France and 63 other countries around the world, the U.S. leaves its consumers confused as to whether or not they're buying GMO foods."